 Being the eldest offspring of a parent is irrelevant.
 Even without a health care power of attorney, a child of the person hospitalized should be able to know what the condition of the parent is.
 The nurse administrator is wrong about the notion that the eldest offspring is the only person to make...Read more »

 Was there a criminal conviction (juvenile) for shoplifting?
 I assume that Macy's is asking for $500.
-If that's the case, consult with a lawyer, but be sure to get full release for all possible claims that could be brought against the minor and his/her parents, guardians should that $500 or any...Read more »
+If that's the case, consult with a lawyer, but be sure to get full release for all possible claims that could be brought against the minor and his/her parents, guardians should that $500...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.